filecoin-project/filecoin-storage-providers-market/src/index.md

 const daily_metrics = FileAttachment("data/daily_metrics.csv").csv({typed: true});
 const daily_providers_metrics = FileAttachment("data/daily_providers_metrics.csv").csv({typed: true});

+// TODO: factor out these helper functions so they can be used on the "provider detail pages" as well.

 // Mutates the provided plotConfig by adding a caption if one doesn't exist function addPlotCaption(plotConfig, href) {
   if (!plotConfig.caption) {